rstudio-conf-2020/geospatial/README.md

 Register

-  - Register with your name and email address
+  - Register with your name and email address (use a real email as this is your unique identifier)

 You will get a home screen with a URL, user name and password